[Skip to content]

 What do school governors do?

-School governors are volunteers who make up the decision making body in each school and academy.
+School governors are volunteers who form the decision-making body in each school and academy.
 They help with:

 • Raising the standards of the school